AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 ## Configure and customize the XML Editor {#id2065G300O5Z}

-By default, the XML Editor comes with a lot of features to help your authors create DITA documents.
-If you work in a restrictive environment, you can choose which features are exposed to your authors.
+By default, the XML Editor comes with a lot of features to help your Authors create DITA documents.
+If you work in a restrictive environment, you can choose which features are exposed to your Authors.
 The XML Editor Configuration tab allows you to easily control the features and also change the look-and-feel of your Editor.
 As an administrator, you can customize the following components of the Editor:

 **XML Editor UI Configuration**